judycurie/judy/docs/projects/final-project.md

 # FINAL PROJECT - Intended solution
 This project is licensed under Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).

+“© Judy Curie, 2023
+This work may be reproduced, modified, distributed, performed and displayed for any purpose, but must acknowledge "project name".
+Copyright is retained and must be preserved.
+The work is provided as is; no warranty is provided, and users accept all liability.”

 ## Proposed/Intended solution
 ![](../images/final-project/_28.png)
 **Fig.** The final idea scheme.